SNN

 Biodiversity monitoring from space possible via satellite

-Anna Schweiger from the Remote Sensing Laboratories at the Department of Geography, University of Zurich (UZH), and Etienne Laliberté from the University of Montréal have now shown that across ecosystems ranging from Arctic tundra to tropical forests can be reliably assessed using image spectrometry.
+Anna Schweiger from the Remote Sensing Laboratories at the Department of Geography, University of Zurich (UZH), and Etienne Laliberté from the University of Montréal have now shown that plant biodiversity across ecosystems ranging from Arctic tundra to tropical forests can be reliably assessed using image spectrometry.
 “With our study, we hope to contribute to the future detection of changes in species composition of our Earth’s ecosystems from space.
 The goal is to provide evidence-based guidance for policy measures to protect species and mitigate negative consequences of biodiversity loss,” says first author Anna Schweiger.

 Imaging spectrometers measure the reflectance of light from the visible to the shortwave infrared range of the electromagnetic spectrum.
 The reflectance of plants is determined by their chemical, anatomical and morphological characteristics, which are important for interactions among plants and with their environment.
 “Plants with similar traits, as well as closely related species, therefore tend to have similar reflectance spectra,” explains Schweiger.